superlatif-io/wpultimo-plesk-gateway/readme.md

 ### Prerequisites

-- Web server running Plesk Onyx
+- Web server running Plesk Obsidian
 - A domain name on which custom domain will be aliased

 ## Authors